plewis/plewis.github.io/phylogenetics/mrbayes.md

 ## Running MrBayes with no data

-Why would you want to run MrBayes with no data?
-Here's a possible reason.
-You discover by reading the text that results from typing <tt>help prset</tt> that MrBayes assumes, by default, the following branch length prior: <tt>exp(10)</tt>.
-What does the 10 mean here?
-Is this an exponential distribution with mean 10 or is 10 the "rate" parameter (a common way to parameterize the exponential distribution)?
-If 10 is correctly interpreted as the rate parameter, then the mean of the distribution is 1/rate, or 0.1.
-Even good documentation such as that provided for MrBayes does not explicitly spell out everything you might want to know, but running MrBayes without data can provide answers, at least to questions concerning prior distributions.

-Also, it is not possible to place prior distributions directly on some quantities of interest.
-For example, while you can specify a flat prior on topologies, it is not possible to place a prior on a particular split you are interested in.
-This is because the prior distribution of splits is _induced_ by the prior you place on topologies.
-You can't specify a flat prior on topologies and also get a flat prior on splits, and vice versa.
 Running a Bayesian MCMC program without data is a good way to make sure you know what priors you are actually placing on the quantities of interest.
+It provides an easy sanity check to ensure that the priors were set the way you thought, and a way to see induced priors for quantities for which you could not explicitly assign a prior distribution, such as tree length (TL) and particular splits of interest.

 If there is no information in the data, the posterior distribution equals the prior distribution.
-An MCMC analysis in such cases provides an approximation of the prior.
+An MCMC analysis in this case provides an approximation of the prior.
 MrBayes makes it easy to run the MCMC analysis without data.
 (For programs that don't make it easy, simply create a data set containing just one site for which each taxon has missing data.)

 Start by moving the output from the earlier run of the _algaemb.nex_ data file to a directory named _saved_: